One-com/knockout-popupTemplate/Readme.md

 - `outsideHandler`: If false, clicking outside the popup will not close it.
 - `positioning`: An object containing positioning information (see below).
 - `className`: A string containing a class name to put in the class attribute of the popupTemplate container.
+- `disposalCallback`: A function, that will take care of removing the popupTemplate container from the DOM.
+This is usefull if you wish to use animations with renderOnOpen mode.
+The function is passed one argument which is a reference to the element containing the popupTemplate.

 ```html
 <div data-bind="popupTemplate: { template: 'templateName' }">Anchor text</div>